EPCS requires certain areas in OP to be setup before electronic prescribing of controlled substances can be enabled. These areas are described below.

 Utilities > Manage Practice > EPCS Access Control

 The LAC is configuring providers (who have completed the IDP process) in OP as either active or inactive.
-This is a two-step process which requires a user with System Administrator permissions and other than the provider being activated or deactivated open the LAC.
+This is a two-step process which requires a user with System Administrator permissions other than the provider being activated or deactivated to open the LAC.
 Any provider with EPCS credentials may perform the second step by entering their passphrase and the PIN number from their token.

 |Only System Administrators can access LAC.
 This must be a user other than the provider being activated/deactivated.|